Muschamp Rd

 SEO word map

 SEO is apparently not dead, but maintaining old websites is a lost art.
-Even though it appears you might actually have to think and take a long term view rather than just keyword stuff your way to higher rankings.
-Google also attempted to flip the script by forcing authors to use Google+ and Webmaster Tools to claim their posts, blogs, and domains.
+Though it appears you might actually have to think and take a long term view rather than just keyword stuff your way to higher rankings.
+Google attempted to flip the script by forcing authors to use Google+ and Webmaster Tools to claim their posts, blogs, and domains.
 All this claiming has lead to a lot of backlinks being pointed at plus.google.com which surely helps them and the author’s profile on Google+ do better in Google’s own search results.

 Seems like Google is benefitting from the search engine tactics they used to decry.